ajkelso/audition/README.md

 ## Installation

-To use this app, just clone, run `bundle install`, then run `rake db:migrate` and then run `rails s`.
+To use this app, just clone, run `bundle install`, run `rake db:migrate`, run `rails s`, and visit localhost:3000.
 Everything should be set up.

 ## Contributing